e200/MakeAccessible/readme.md

 As you can see, with **Make/Accessible** you can now make your projects encapsulated withour fear!

+And you can also start testing singleton classes using **Make/Accessible**.
+Feature documentation soon.

 ## Best practices

 We highly recommend the use of this package for tests purposes only.